emagiz/emdocs/mds/microlearning/crashcourse-messaging-difference-between-cdm-and-cdm-messages.md

 ## 2. Key concepts
 This microlearning centers around understanding the difference between CDM and CDM messages.
-By queue CDM we mean: The Canonical Data Model that plays a vital and central role while exchanging data between various systems via the messaging pattern
+By CDM we mean: The Canonical Data Model that plays a vital and central role while exchanging data between various systems via the messaging pattern

 - The complete CDM consists of the collection of entities that are used or going to be used in the various CDM messages